MadelineProto on Docker

 Getting started

-To get started, install docker:
+To get started, install docker

 curl -fsSL https://get.docker.com | sudo sh

-Then increase the max_map_count sysctl configuration to avoid “Fiber stack allocate failed” and “Fiber stack protect failed” errors, since the PHP engine mmaps two memory regions per fiber.
+sysctl configuration to avoid “Fiber stack allocate failed” and “Fiber stack protect failed” errors, since the PHP engine maps two memory regions per fiber.

 echo 262144 | sudo tee /proc/sys/vm/max_map_count